 “It’s kind of annoying how fast you recovered from that.”
 Kukis frowned.
 “Ah, whatever.
 Follow me, I found a place with lots of quests.”

 Q followed Kukis and the two of them walked around town.
 Now that she had the chance, she began to take a closer look at the town and its people.
 The buildings were incredibly tall for a town, easily reaching the height of four stories, and some even higher.
-The material appeared to be made of some sort of glossy stone with bright pastel colors, and they used wooden fixtures for their doors and windows, which Q noticed were equally as glossy as if someone had just washed them.
+The material appeared to be made of some sort of glossy stone with bright pastel colors, and they used wooden fixtures for their doors and windows, which Q noticed were equally as glossy as if someone had covered them with a fine glaze.
 At the top of the buildings were large fan-like structures which were spinning lazily in the afternoon breeze.
 I guess these townspeople are pretty eco-friendly.

 The townspeople all wore some sort of cloak or robe with varying sizes, as both the young and old sported various fabrics that flapped freely in the wind.
 Most of them appeared to be humans, but there were a few odd races here and there (the players definitely had the most variety in that sense).
 An odd thing she noticed is that the townspeople seemed to fall into two categories: thick, or thin.
 They ended up separating into either big muscly warriors, or slim and fair magicians.